shazly69/House-Price-Prediction/README.md

-6 Simple linear regression models using 6 different attributes to predict the house price writing the full steps of the linear regression algorithm and not implementing the linear regression built-in functions
+6 Simple linear regression models using 6 different attributes to predict the house price writing the full steps of the linear regression algorithm rather than implementing the linear regression built-in functions as a black-box